tcab/pagestest/docs/index.md

 Note:
 - all "GitHub Pages via /docs" techniques need extra syntax `[![text](link)](link)` to the url to get clickable link
 - perfect means "works, and has nice link to full browser page svg where you can zoom"
+- all image updating for the "sanitised" and "naive" approaches seem to take a while - which could be a cache/etag/browser issue - but everything eventually updates.
+Sometimes manually visiting and refresh the https://raw.githubusercontent.com github view in browser helps the effects to ripple through).
+The Github Pages naive technique seems to be the slowest to update.

 ### 1 - "Sanitised raw" technique